vshymanskyy/StandWithUkraine/docs/README.md

 ### Donate to Non-Government Organizations

 Below is a list of non-profits that currently operate in Ukraine.
-Please opt-in for monthly payment, if possible.
+Please opt-in for a monthly payment, if possible.

 > ⚠ **Refrain from sending money to any crypto wallets, except those found on official charity websites.**

-- 💵 [**Come Back Alive**](https://savelife.in.ua/en/donate/) - funds used to buy **non-lethal** equipment for frontline soldiers as well as terriotiral defense units.
+- 💵 [**Come Back Alive**](https://savelife.in.ua/en/donate/) - funds used to buy **non-lethal** equipment for frontline soldiers as well as territorial defense units.
 - 💵 [**Ukrainian Red Cross**](https://redcross.org.ua/en/donate/) - provides humanitarian relief to Ukrainians affected by the war.
 - 💵 [**Sunflower of Peace**](https://www.facebook.com/donate/507886070680475/) - prepares first aid medical tactical backpacks for paramedics and doctors on the front lines.
 - 💵 [**DonorUA**](https://donor.ua/support) - coordinates voluntarily blood transfusions in Ukraine.